 This MSA Advisory Report is related to the rate increase proposal filed by ABC Company for its LTC 1 block sold between 2003 and 2006.
 The MSA Team’s actuarial analysis is provided below.
 The intention is that states can utilize this analysis and feel comfortable accepting the MSA Advisory Report recommendation when taking action on the upcoming ABC filings that will be made to the states.

 The MSA Review and findings shall not be considered an approval of the rate schedule increase filing, nor shall it be binding on the states or the insurer.
 As this is a state-approved product, each state will ultimately be responsible for approving, partially approving, or disapproving the rate increase.
-A goal of the Task Force is for as much consistency as possible to occur between states in the rate increase approvals.
+A goal of the MSA Review process is for as much consistency as possible to occur between states in the rate increase approvals.

 Insurer’s Proposal